 During one of my last semesters in seminary, a study group formed during Lent to discuss the lectionary readings each week.
 As a long-distance commuter, I was rarely involved in the life of the seminary community.
 Events rarely happened on the one night each week I was there.
 My lack of involvement in the community was also impacted by my introverted nature.

 The first weeks I was in seminary, I went to study break (which did actually meet the night I stayed over my first semester) and tried to meet other students.
 But it was really difficult.
 Everyone spent so much more time together and knew each other so well.
-Being from the suburbs, married and the parents of two elementary-aged kids did not mesh well with the largely young group that lived on campus and attended study break.
+Being from the suburbs, married and the parent of two elementary-aged kids did not mesh well with the largely young group that lived on campus and attended study break.

 I gave up before the semester was done.

 That same semester, the student session tried to get some small groups together.
 Mine met two or three times and then stopped meeting.
 They all saw each other on a regular basis and didn’t need this group.

 So I can’t describe my excitement when this Lenten group formed and was meeting at a time I was actually on campus.
 There were only five us, and we decided to keep meeting after Lent.
 Unfortunately, this was my last semester on campus.
 The discussions were always good, but one in particular stays with me most clearly.

 I don’t know what the passage we were discussing, but we got on the topic of prayer.
 One person said her Lenten discipline (or resolution) was to pray every day, but she was having a hard time doing it.
 She just couldn’t get herself to sit for 10-20 minutes and pray.
 She didn’t know how.
 Her mind wandered.
 She forgot.
 She just didn’t want to.
 Five seminarians sat in a group and admitted that we weren’t very good pray-ers.
 The issue wasn’t praying out loud or leading others in prayer but private prayer.